iter8-tools/iter8/mkdocs/docs/metrics/using-metrics.md

           upperLimit: 100
         - metric: iter8-knative/error-rate
           upperLimit: "0.01"
-      duration:
-        intervalSeconds: 10
-        iterationsPerLoop: 10
-      versionInfo:
-        # information about app versions used in this experiment
-        baseline:
-          name: current
-          variables:
-          - name: revision
-            value: sample-app-v1
-          - name: promote
-            value: baseline
-        candidates:
-        - name: candidate
-          variables:
-          - name: revision
-            value: sample-app-v2
-          - name: promote
-            value: candidate
     ```

 ## Observing metric values
 During an experiment, Iter8 reports the metric values observed for each version.
 Use `iter8ctl` to observe these metric values in realtime.
-See [here](../../../getting-started/quick-start/with-knative/#8-observe-experiment) for an example.
+See [here](../../../getting-started/quick-start/#a-observe-metrics) for an example.